jansenicus/fastapi-complete-starter-pack/README.md

 # fastapi-starter-pack
-FastAPI Starter Pack to ease fast implementation
+FastAPI Starter Pack for faster implementation of fastapi

+# Features
+## From Beginner mode to Advanced Level